 For those of you looking for the next step to test your “craft for a cause” skills, Hope In A Suitcase also needs hair accessories.

-In discussing the idea further, Marsha explained that it could be as simple as buying a large vinyl toiletry bag (pictured left) and decorating it in some way.
+In discussing the idea further, Marsha explained that it could be as simple as buying a large vinyl toiletry bag (pictured above) and decorating it in some way.

 I wanted to go a little bit bigger, however, and make it really unique while also using up some of the great fabrics that I have in my stash and work on my zipper skills.